-What is a cash-out refinance?
+What is a cash out refinance?

-Essentially, when you opt for a cash-out refinance, you are giving yourself a bigger mortgage (which could mean it’s longer or has higher monthly payments) in exchange for the quick cash.
+Essentially, when you opt for a cash out refinance, you are giving yourself a bigger mortgage.
+This could mean an increased timeframe or higher monthly payments in exchange for quick cash.
 Think of it as if you're undoing some of your past mortgage payments.
+Obviously, this financial decision has some long-term effects.

-You get the money back in your wallet, but also sacrifice equity and take a step back in your overall mortgage repayment progress.
+You get the money back in your wallet.
+But you'll also sacrifice equity and take a step back in your overall mortgage repayment progress.

 Different types of cash-out refinancing